Parks and Trails Improvements

 We are excited to involve the community in the Dr. Hal Weinberg Spirit Park Expansion Concept Plan.

-Review the Dr. Hal Weinberg Spirit Park Expansion Plan.
+Visit here for the latest updates on our Dr. Hal Weinberg Spirit Park Expansion plan.

 Recent Parks and Trails Projects: